day8/re-frame/docs/EPs/002-ReframeInstances.md

 might need to include the `package` of `re-frame-undo` handlers, but another `Frame` on the same page might not.

-Alternatively, we could be drop the notion of `:package` and simply work from the namespace of the registration `id`.
+Alternatively, we could drop the notion of `:package` and simply work from the namespace of the registration `id`.

-XXX Perhaps if the handler `ids` were organised into app specific collections, a central registrar could work.
+XXX Perhaps if the handler `ids` were organised into app-specific collections, a central registrar could work.
 The collection mechanism could be as simple as insisting on `ids` with namespaces.
 Or if ==t could be that registration puts handlers into `packages`.